Hardly any other application is so content-dependent as virtual reality.

 The VideoStitch Studio license will cost you $295.

-For VR applications intended to transport the user into a completely make-believe world, you need to build this world yourself.
-Using the 3D animation technique, you can create fully immersive and interactive spaces where users can move and manipulate objects.
+For VR applications intended to transport the user into a complete make-believe world, you need to build this world yourself.
+Using the 3D animation technique, you can create fully immersive and interactive spaces where users can move and manipulate objects in virtual reality.

 If you choose Unity, we recommend investing in the Pro version ($125 per month).
 Unreal Engine, in its turn, is free to use, however, charges 5% of the gross revenue from commercial products after you reach the first $3,000.